Public procurement

 14.15Contract management in practice

-Petra Černá
+Petra Černá (to be confirmed)

-15.00Coffee break
+15.45Coffee break

-17.15End of day 1
+17.00End of day 1

 Part III: Procurement and Grants in the Institutional Setting

-11.00Coffee break
+10.45Coffee break

-11.30Grants under the New FR: Principles, Procedures and Practical Implications
+11.15Grants under the New FR: Principles, Procedures and Practical Implications

-Focus on simplification, co-financing, and non-profit rule
+Focus on simplification, co-financing and non-profit rule

-12.30Other Budget Implementation Instruments: Indirect Management and Contribution Agreements
+12.15Other Budget Implementation Instruments: Indirect Management and Contribution Agreements

 The evolving landscape of implementation tools and OPSYS alignment